jdb130496/rdrand/README.md

 Original at https://github.com/stillson/rdrand.
 Modified to suit windows users having msys64 ecosystem.

 This can be easily compiled in msys64 (bash shell) with gcc / clang mingw64 ucrt64 toolchain pre-installed using pacman -S <Name of Toolchain>.
+After cloning the repository just go to rdrand folder and use pip install . - Wheels will be compiled and stored under Lib/site-packages inside PYTHON_HOME

 Supports latest python version 3.14 just released.